You qualify for full Medicare benefits at age 65 or older if:

 - Paying the same monthly premium for Part D prescription drug coverage as others enrolled in the drug plan you choose.

-You can enroll in Part B without buying Part A. But if you buy into A, you also must enroll in B. You can get Part D if you're enrolled in either A or B.
+You can enroll in Part B without buying Part A, if you want to.
+But if you buy into A, you also must enroll in B. You can get Part D if you're enrolled in either A or B. You cannot enroll in a Medicare Advantage plan (such as an HMO or PPO) or buy a Medigap supplemental insurance policy unless you’re enrolled in both A and B.